 In general, when we look at an application from a homeschooled applicant, we are looking for evidence that the applicant has a strong academic background and a variety of experiences that will allow them to enter an academically challenging program.
 Students should have, at the very least, experiences with reading, writing, math, science, social studies and physical education.
 Some exposure to fine arts and computers is also helpful.

 Application: Please have the student complete the application online, except for the parent statement.

-Recommendations: For the recommendations, applicants should ask two unrelated people with knowledge of their academic pursuits and ability to complete and send in the forms.
+Recommendations: Applicants should ask two unrelated people to provide recommendations.
+Recommenders should have knowledge of the applicant's academic pursuits, as well as the ability to complete and send in the recommendation forms.